ferferga/FileManagementTools/README.md

 ``python <name of the file>.py`` in a terminal.
 However, each of the scripts may have their own requirements, these will be listed in a README file located in the same folder of the tool.

-The provided Windows binaries under the [Releases tab](https://github.com/ferferga/FileManagementTools/releases) doesn't require you to do anything.
+The provided Windows binaries under the [Releases tab](https://github.com/ferferga/FileManagementTools/releases) doesn't require you to do anything if you're running this on a Windows system.

 # Description of the tools